 Some of Mary Pickford’s greatest films were a collaborative effort with friend and writer-director Frances Marion.
 Together they worked on such hits as Rebecca of Sunnybrook Farm (1917) and Poor Little Rich Girl (1917).
 Pickford also worked behind the scenes as a producer and founded the United Artists (UA), a film company, in 1919, with D. W. Griffith, Charlie Chaplin, and Douglas Fairbanks, Sr., who would become her second husband.
 She had been married to actor Owen Moore and divorced him to be with Fairbanks.

-Mary Pickford and Douglas Fairbanks married in 1920, becoming one of Hollywood’s earliest supercouples.
-Fans adored the pairing, and the couple were known to host fabulous events at their home, called Pickfair, which were attended many of the leading figures in film.
+Mary Pickford and Douglas Fairbanks married in 1920, becoming one of Hollywood’s earliest super couples.
+Fans adored the pairing, and the couple were known to host fabulous events at their home, called Pickfair, which were attended by many of the leading figures in film.

 After retiring from the screen, Mary Pickford continued to be involved in filmmaking.
 She worked as a producer on such films as One Rainy Afternoon (1936), Susie Steps Out (1946) and Sleep, My Love (1948).
 She also was on the board of directors for UA for many years.
 She married her third husband, Charles “Buddy” Rogers, in 1937.
-They stayed together until her death and adopted two children.
+They adopted two children and stayed together until her death.

 In her final years, Mary Pickford became reclusive.
-She largely stayed home at Pickfair and choosing to only see a select few.
+She largely stayed home at Pickfair and choosing to only see a select few friends.
 She died on May 29, 1979, in Santa Monica, California.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!